bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 which the client itself initally has requested, so that the |ivy-engine| can generate correct URLs based on the request.
 All documented examples preserve this :code:`Host` header, but if you integrate the |ivy-engine| with any other reverse proxy you need to pass the :code:`Host` header to the |ivy-engine|.
-As alternative you can provide :code:`X-Forwarded-Host` for identifying the original host requested by the client.
+As an alternative you can provide :code:`X-Forwarded-Host` for identifying the original host requested by the client.

 Check out also the following headers in the example which need to be set correctly: